Teages/gqfn/docs/index.md

     details: No need to scan your source code, no code generation during HMR.
   - title: Similar to plain GraphQL
     icon: ❤️
-    details: The experience of using gqf is very similar to writing plain GraphQL queries.
+    details: The experience of using GQFn is very similar to writing plain GraphQL queries.
   - title: Compatible with most client.
     icon: 🌐
     details: Working for most clients with TypedDocumentNode.